dudash/openshift-workshops/www/3.3/default/workshop-lab-devmanage.md

 There are a lot of details here, feel free to check them out and ask questions, but we are here to set some new environment variables.

 <blockquote>
-Click the Actions button (in 3.1 it's the "..." button) in the top right to edit this config (next to the deploy button).
+Click the Actions button in the top right to edit this config (next to the deploy button).
 </blockquote>
 <p><img src="{{ site.baseurl }}/www/3.1/default/screenshots/ose-lab-devman-deployconfigdetails.png" width="500"/></p>
 This opens up an edit window with the yaml data for this deployment config.
 Scroll down to the section spec->template->spec->containers and: